Quality Improvement Plans

 At Haliburton Highlands Health Services (HHHS), our vision is to become Leaders in Innovative Rural Health Care.
 This vision is supported by our core values: compassion, accountability, integrity, and respect.
 Together, our vision and values are helping us achieve our mission of providing our community with the continuum of high quality health services including Hospital Services, Long Term Care, Community Support Services, and Mental Health and Addiction Services.

-Our Quality Improvement Plan (QIP) is a vital tool that helps us ensure we are providing the highest possible quality of health services, and helps us communicate our progress to our various stakeholders and the community.
-The HHHS QIP addresses specific objectives: 1) to improve patient safety; 2) to promote the effectiveness of our services; 3) to improve access to services; 4) to ensure our services are patient/client/resident-centred; 5) to ensure we are efficient and integrated in providing our services; and 6) to ensure we provide our services in a timely way to meet the needs of our patients, clients, and residents.
+Our Quality Improvement Plan (QIP) is a vital tool that helps us ensure we are providing the highest possible quality of health services, and helps us communicate our progress to our various stakeholders and the community, and aligns with our strategic direction and plan.
+The HHHS QIP addresses specific objectives: 1) to build on the foundational understanding of Quality Improvement by management, physicians and frontline staff; 2) to focus on high quality and safe care in clinical practice by implementing best practices for pressure ulcer and fall prevention; 3) to improve on transitions in care in a collaborative and coordinated way by working on seamless transitions for mental health patient populations and improving medication reconciliation at discharge; 4) to ensure we provide support for staff related to violence in the workplace by implementing updated policies and ensuring access to supportive services.
 We have identified a number of key measures to evaluate ourselves in light of each of these objectives.

 HHHS is proud of its record of providing excellent care within Haliburton County.
 Feedback from our patients, clients, and residents reflects satisfaction with our services; however, we are continuously seeking ways to improve.